GeorgeDaoud3/SOFE4630U-MS4/README.md

    It consists of:
    1. **A voting machine**
-      * A Python script that will run on a local machine to simulate a voting machine.
+      * A Python script that simulates a voting machine.
+It's supposed to run on your local machine.
       * First, it asks for the **election ID** and the **machine ID**.
       * Then, it generates random votes and sends them to a **voting logger** service.
       * Finally, it will wait for a response for 10 seconds.